unsignedzero/PowerAnalyze/REPORT.md

     * svm.r
       * Performs the SVM work.
 Takes a data frame, creates the training and test set, runs it thought SVM and prints the results.
+  * tests/
+    * testPowerAnalyze.r
+      * Provides tests for the code base.
+    * testCsvData/
+      * testRock.csv
+        * A copy of the Rock data set, given in R, used to test csv reading.

-Some of the other R files are in R/front directory.
+Some of the other R files are in ./R/front directory.
 These are the small snippets of code that load the above, three files, and execute them.
 This allows users to use sections above independently without it executing.
 These files are called by the makefile which, in turn, start the invocation chain.